mixpanel/docs/pages/docs/tracking-methods/migrating-to-simplified-id.md

 5. With the introduction of the retroactive ID Merge feature in Original and Simplified ID Merge, it may take up to 24 hours for the ID Merge (merging 2 unique users into 1 unique user) to be fully reflected in all Mixpanel reports.

 ## Migration to Simplified ID Merge
-The following guide outlines the steps required to set up the new project from scratch and populate it with data aligned with Simplified ID.
+The following guide outlines the steps required to set up the new Simplified project from scratch and populate it with data compatible with Simplified ID.
 This will help you estimate the time and resources required on your end to complete the migration.

 ### Set Up a New Simplified ID Project
 >You need to set up the new Simplified project from scratch as none of the configurations from the existing project can be carried over.
 1. Create a new project in your existing organization via Organization Settings.
 2. Enable Simplified ID Merge in the project via Project Settings > Identity Merge.
-Please note that new project follows the organisation’s default, either Legacy or Original ID Merge.
+Please note that new project follows the organisation’s default (Legacy or Original ID Merge).
 You have to switch the project to Simplified ID Merge *before* sending any data to the project.
 Make sure to override the default selection in every newly created project.
 ![image](/Tracking/simplified_project_settings.png)
 3. Set up the new project by following the guide [here](https://docs.mixpanel.com/docs/best-practices/project-setup).
-Configure the project settings by referring to the existing project’s settings.
-Some of the setup tasks include inviting users to the project, adding group keys, creating data views and service accounts, configuring session settings etc. Note that the new project comes with newly generated project tokens, service accounts credentials etc. Update the tokens in your implementations with the new ones to start sending data to this new project.
+Configure the project settings by referring to your existing project’s settings.
+Some of the setup tasks include inviting users to the project, adding group keys, creating data views and service accounts, configuring session settings etc. Note that the new project comes with newly generated project tokens, service accounts credentials etc. Replace the tokens in your implementations with the new ones to start sending data to this new project.

-### Populating data in Simplified ID Project
+### Populating Data in Simplified ID Project
 This process typically involves populating both the live data and historical data in the new project.
 Coming from Legacy or Original ID Merge system, you will find that the implementation for Simplified ID is different but generally simpler and more robust.
-It’s important to review and modify your ID Management implementation as needed to receive expected outcome in terms of user merging.
+It’s important to review and modify your ID Management implementation as needed to get expected outcome in terms of user merging.

 #### Sending Live Data
 Update your tech stack with the new project’s token and service accounts credentials to redirect data to the new project.